770-255-1322

 ACCESS

-IA mobilized on the roof of the silo, and the team was able to view the silo internals from access ports on top of the structure.
-The interior work was carried out utilizing rope access techniques which allowed IA’s highly trained technicians to inspect the blockage issue from up-close and administer cleanout solutions with necessary precision.
+IA Bulk Material mobilized on the roof of the silo, and the team was able to view the silo internals from access ports on top of the structure.
+The interior work was carried out utilizing rope access techniques which allowed IABM’s highly trained technicians to inspect the blockage issue from up-close and administer cleanout solutions with necessary precision.

 SOLUTION